HarshitKaushik/java-cheat-sheet/README.md

     //Instance Variables - constitute the state of an object private int score;

-    //Behavior - all the methods that are part of the class
+    //Behaviour - all the methods that are part of the class
-    //An object of this type has behavior based on the
+    //An object of this type has behaviour based on the
     //methods four, six and getScore
     public void four(){
         score = score + 4;
     }

     public void six(){
         score = score + 6;
     }

     public int getScore() {
         return score;
     }

     public static void main(String[] args) {
         CricketScorer scorer = new CricketScorer();
         scorer.six();
         //State of scorer is (score => 6) scorer.four();
         //State of scorer is (score => 10) System.out.println(scorer.getScore());
     }
 }
 ```

 #### Class
-A class is a Template.
+A class is a template for objects that share same fields and same behaviour.
+It can also be called a blueprint for a class of objects.
-- In above example, class CricketScorer is the template for creating multiple objects.
+- In above example, class `CricketScorer` is the template for creating multiple objects.

-A class defines state and behavior that an object can exhibit.
+A class defines state and behaviour that an object can exhibit.

 #### Object
 An instance of a class.